[SAMPLE]

 Examples of Prohibited Uses of AI

-Student Learning
+Student Learning:

-Teacher Support
+Teacher Support:

 We will continue to ensure that data privacy and security are top priorities and will continue to approve software according to updated policies that include AI.
 Staff and students are prohibited from entering confidential or personally identifiable information into unauthorized AI tools, such as those without approved data privacy agreements.
 For more information, please read our complete guidance [insert link] on using AI in education, which includes a sample student agreement for AI in the classroom.
-We will also be providing ongoing PD opportunities throughout the school year.
+We will also be providing ongoing professional development opportunities throughout the school year.

 Sincerely,